Vijayarajamayuri/kafka-javaApps/README.md

 java -cp target/kafka-javaApps-1.0-SNAPSHOT-jar-with-dependencies.jar com.nwms.mayuri.kafka.CustomProducer test1

-In the producer Terminal you will be prompted to enter the text that want to be encrypted.
-After you are done with entering the text you can find the encrypted text on the consumer terminal
+In the producer Terminal you will be prompted to enter the text that want to be count the number of digits.
+After you are done with entering the text you can find the count of the text on the consumer terminal